aman879/simpleForm/README.md

 4. Choose `Node.js` as SDK config.
 5. Click on `Generate new private key` to download your Firebase Admin SDK JSON file.

+### Creating firestore database

+1. At the left side of firebase console under Build section click on `Firestore Database`.
+2. Click on `Create database`.

 ### Move Firebase Key to the Project:
 1. Rename the downloaded JSON key file to `Firebase-key.json`.
 2. Copy file to `Project_folder/etc/secrets/firebase-key.json`.